TaninEsfandi/TaninEsfandi/README.md

 # Hi, I'm Tanin 👋

-I'm an AI Engineer and recent MASc graduate from Concordia University, specializing in LLM systems, NLP, and Document Intelligence.
+I'm an AI Engineer and recent MASc graduate from Concordia University, with experience in LLM systems, NLP, document intelligence, and applied machine learning.

 I build AI workflows that transform complex unstructured data into structured, traceable, and reliable outputs.